owm111/hackneyed-x11-cursors/README.md

 like `env XCURSOR_DISCOVER=1 <executable>` on a terminal.
 Take into account only the hashes that return zero, e.g., "Cursor hash `0xdeadbeef` returns `0x0`".

+(Forget about doing this to animated cursors: a hash is generated for every frame.)

 Useful links
 ------------